capactio/website/docs/example/rocketchat-installation.md

 #### Non-disruptive tests

 Here we are simulating maintenance actions which should not disrupt RocketChat.
-Non disruptive actions for example are:
+Non-disruptive actions for example are:

 * Rolling update of RocketChat.
 * Scheduled Node maintenance where pods are evicted from the node.